dgsmith77/Concentration-nation/README.md

 The TCL and Python versions aren't using images at all.
 I ran the convertImages.tcl and createBgAndDefault.tcl against the TCL images to create base64 encoded strings and then stored them in files.
 For Python I ran the img-conversion.py file I wrote to create byte code equivalents of the images that I then stored in files (I couldn't figure out a Resources.resx alternative for either of them and I guess a couple of files that represent the images is better than an entire directory of 46 to 49 images).

-For the VB6 version, I included all of the images on the form where they aren't seen.
+For the VB6 version I expanded the form a little and dropped all of the images in an area of the form that I later covered up by making the form smaller.

 [JS Concentration](http://dantheman.net23.net/Concentration.html)